isaacg1/isaacg1.github.io/project-ideas.md

 **Setting**: M/G/1 scheduling for tail, e.g. minimize E[T^2].

-**Policy**: Priority is (time in system)/size (TOS, Time Over Size).
+**Policy**: Priority is t/s, where t is a job's time in system and s is the job's size.
 Higher is better.
-Without preemption, to start.
+Without preemption to start, for simplicity of analysis.
 Note that this is an "Accumulating Priority Queue", but with infinite continuous classes, not 2 classes.

 [Waiting time distributions in the accumulating priority queue](https://link.springer.com/article/10.1007/s11134-013-9382-6), David A. Stanford, Peter Taylor & Ilze Ziedins